 This is your online guide to long-term disability in Canada for 2022.
-If your are looking for a broad overview of long-term disability insurance, you have found the right article.
+If you are looking for a broad overview of long-term disability insurance, you have found the right article.

-This article is based on my 16 years experience as an occupational therapist turned disability lawyer.
+This article is based on my 17 years of experience as an occupational therapist turned disability lawyer.
 I cover all the key topics and include links to articles that go into greater detail.

 Let’s dive in!